Inria & HPC

 StarPU: Integrate the performance of heterogeneous architectures thanks to generic development

-StarPU is a software component enabling the provision of a unified and generic view of the infrastructures available for computation, whatever their kind: CPUs, GPUs, accelerators.
+StarPU is a software component enabling the provision of a unified and generic view of the infrastructures available for computation, whatever their kind: CPUs, GPUs.

 StarPU proposes an API enabling the automatic execution of code on the available resources by taking into account data dependencies in order to optimise the execution of the computations.
-As a result, this provides a single programming interface to learn and use, allows for the development of clearer, more generic software that is capable of allowing users to make the most of the possible infrastructures and therefore improve their ROI.
+As a result, this provides a single programming interface to learn and use, allows for the development of clearer, more generic software that is capable of allowing users to make the most of the possible infrastructures and therefore improve the application performance.

 StarPU aims to address the following user issues: